A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: The universal sequence modulo an odd number

-This implies the following equalities on the multiplicity functions of the anti-diagonals in the triangles $\nabla_2$ and $\nabla_3$ :
+This implies the following equalities on the multiplicity functions of the anti-diagonals of $\nabla_2$ and $\nabla_3$:

-for all elements $x$ in $\Zn$, and for all non-negative integers $j$, $0\leq 2j\leq2j+1\leq n-1$.
+for all $x\in\Zn$ and for all integers $j$ such that $0\leq 2j\leq2j+1\leq n-1$.
 Moreover, we know, from Proposition~\ref{prop8}, that the sequence $S[0,3n-1]$ is antisymmetric and, thus, all the rows of $\nabla_0$ are also antisymmetric by Proposition~\ref{prop6}.
 Therefore, we have